astrobmm/fastrot-spec/README.md

 ## How to run the code

 The codes are written in fortran77, so you must have a fortran compiler in your system.
-Go to folder ```00_codes/``` and compile the programs by typing:
+Go to folder ```00_codes/``` and compile the programs; in linux platforms this works:

 ```
 gfortran -std=legacy star3d.f -o star3d.exe